-If you are claiming a refund, you must complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
+If you are claiming a refund for a deceased taxpayer, you must complete Form 131, Claim for Refund on Behalf of Deceased Taxpayer.
 Attach this form to the front of the return.

 What Are the Filing Dates and Penalties?

 When Should You File?